 White collar crimes are just one of many areas of criminal law.
 They are defined as non-violent crimes that involve some sort of business or commercial scam that leads to financial expansion.
-Myles Haverluck, a tax professional, suggests that tax fraud is more common than one would expect.
-A criminal lawyer in Philadelphia we spoke to, had this to say about the topic: “White collar criminals tend to be very wealthy individuals who like high priced art and antiquities, some crimes like this can guarantee us visa for victims of abuse.
+One criminal lawyer in Philadelphia we spoke to had this to say about the topic: “White collar criminals tend to be very wealthy individuals who like high priced art and antiquities.
 These are not, however, criminals who cause physical harm to other people.
 This is not the kind of criminal you would never see wielding a weapon.”
 Examples of white collar crimes include (but are not limited to):

 - Internet and computer fraud